taumeson/myRetail/README.md

 *	Reads pricing information from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.
 *	*BONUS*: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.

+Based on these requirements, I created an application with the following hallmarks:
+1. Quick creation / starter packages
+2. Dependency injection
+3. HATEOAS
+4. Quick usage of logging, instrumentation, serialization, dependency management, etc.

 ### Core Technologies
 <img src="https://spring.io/img/spring-by-pivotal-9066b55828deb3c10e27e609af322c40.png" alt="Spring Boot" width="250px" />